WikiIslam: Overview

-The website was registered on October 27, 2005 and launched on September 4, 2006.
+The website was registered on October 27, 2005, and launched on September 4, 2006.
 It was founded by Ali Sina, an Iranian-born Canadian ex-Muslim, and originally maintained by his organization, Faith Freedom International, (Note: FFI has stated that its aim is to "unmask Islam and help Muslims leave [the faith]".) part of the counter-jihad network.
 As of 2013, among the site's aim was to act in defence against a perceived "global threat" of Muslims and Islam; the site described its purpose as "collect[ing] facts relating to the criticism (Note: As used on WikiIslam, to be "critical" has meant holding preconceived negative opinions of Muslims and Islam.) of Islam from valid Islamic sources" without the effect of "[politically correct] censorship" that is common in Wikipedia.
 It rejected concerns of Islamophobia by arguing that Islam has been proved to be a "dangerous ideology".
 As a "community-edited website", the wiki was set to be edited and modified by (registered) approved netizens.

-As of 2018, (Note: Larsson's latest publication on the site is from 2018 where he asks readers to consult his publications from 2007 and 2013 for scholarship on WikiIslam.) information on (alleged) internal contradictions in the Quran, persecution of non-Muslims and ex-Muslims, follies of Muhammad etc. were held; a narrow focus is maintained on "violence, sexuality and gender conflicts".
-Also as of 2018, apostasy testimonies were featured too and the site held a list of 101 provocative questions which are to be asked of any Muslim to prove that Islam is not a "true religion," running in tune with the site's active encouragement to criticize Muslims.
+In December 2015, the Ex-Muslims of North America (EXMNA), a secularist organization, took ownership and operation of the site.
+As of 2018, (Note: Larsson's latest publication on the site is from 2018 where he asks readers to consult his publications from 2007 and 2013 for scholarship on WikiIslam.) information on (alleged) internal contradictions in the Quran, persecution of non-Muslims and ex-Muslims, follies of Muhammad etc. were held; a narrow focus was maintained on "violence, sexuality and gender conflicts".
+Also as of 2018, apostasy testimonies were featured too and the site held a list of 101 provocative questions which are to be asked of any Muslim to prove that Islam is not a "true religion", running in tune with the site's active encouragement to criticize Muslims.
 The same year, WikiIslam was noted to feature slurs about Muhammad.
 Translations of content into multiple languages are available.
-In December 2015, the Ex-Muslims of North America (EXMNA), a secularist organization, took ownership and operation of the site.

-Around 2020, a major revision to WikiIslam took place with a stated aim to "provide accurate and accessible information from traditional and critical perspectives” on Islam, and stressing a "zero-tolerance policy on hateful, misleading, unencyclopedic, and polemical content."
-As of 2022, WikiIslam did not "meet all the requirements stated in their own vision document," although some content was in line with the new vision.
-Articles generally presented how Muslim scholars have addressed specific "questions or episodes in the history of Islam"; internal variations and differences among Muslim scholars are also "often presented."
-However, there is "seldom (if ever)" content that includes modern discussions or "progressive interpretations."
-In addition, there was a bias in the selection of topics covered on the website, some of which explicitly or implicitly linked Muslims with a non-rational worldview that is incompatible with a scientific outlook, and often tended to cast them or Islam in a negative light when voices of contemporary scholars or contextualisation of debates were lacking.
-WikiIslam continues to have "hardly any information that presents Muslims in a positive or neutral way."
+Following a major revision around 2020, a study published in 2024 found that WikiIslam articles generally present how Muslim scholars have historically addressed specific questions and that internal disagreements among scholars are often included.
+However, contemporary discussions and progressive interpretations of controversial topics are rarely represented.